-- Each resident may select up to two female adults whom she wishes to utilize as a caregiver over the course of the academic year. - Both residents of the suite must agree to allow this individual into their shared space without the presence of the suitemates.
-Changes to these must be agreed upon by both roommates and Residence Life must be notified. - Both residents will indicate these women on their roommate agreements and documentation of the names of the pre-approved individuals (if residents choose to opt in) will be provided to the Residence Life front desk staff. - Upon check-in, the resident must sign in the caregiver as a guest and leave the guest's driver license or other form of identification.
-If staying overnight, the overnight guest form must be completed. - The resident will escort the caregiver to her suite.
+- Each resident may select up to two female adults whom she wishes to utilize as a caregiver over the course of the academic year.
+Changes to these must be communicated to Residence Life - Documentation of the names of the pre-approved individuals (if residents choose to opt in) will be provided to the Residence Life front desk staff. - Upon check-in, the resident must sign in the caregiver as a guest and leave the guest's driver license or other form of identification.
+If staying overnight, the overnight documentation must be completed. - The resident will escort the caregiver to her suite.
 The caregiver will not have access to a proxy card or room keys and must therefore remain with the child at the suite until the mother's return.
 The guest may not move about the building unescorted.